KPIs

 What it demonstrates

-The Tripod system significantly reduces wave run-up and overtopping by dissipating wave energy instead of reflecting it, lowering direct impact on the shoreline and hinterland.
+The Tripot system significantly reduces wave run-up and overtopping by dissipating wave energy instead of reflecting it, lowering direct impact on the shoreline and hinterland.

 Why it matters for B2G